aang114/COVID-19-in-Singapore/README.md

 ![image](readme%20pictures/1.png)

 2. call_parser.py: Creates a Table from the downloaded text files.
-This table contains all relevant information about every published COVID-19 case (found in the Daily COVID-19 Press Release Reports) in Singapore; each row entry in the Table follows the following format: “Case Number”, “Date of Confirmation”, “Age”, “Gender”, “Cluster” and “Links” (all row entries must have a non-null “Case Number”)
+This table contains all relevant information about every published COVID-19 case (found in the Daily COVID-19 Press Release Reports) in Singapore; each row entry in the Table follows the following format: “Case Number”, “Date of Confirmation”, "Nationality", “Age”, “Gender”, “Cluster” and “Links” (all row entries must have a non-null “Case Number”)

 ![image](readme%20pictures/2.png)